dk-teknologisk-jahs/cvat/README.md

 # Add nuctl to PATH temporarily for this session
 $env:PATH = "$NUCLIO_BIN_DIR;$env:PATH"

+# The deploy_cpu/gpu scripts expect the cvat_cvat docker network to exist, so we need to create it
+docker network create cvat_cvat

-# Create & start SAM2 serverless function on GPU and dashboard server to access it
+# Create & start SAM2 (or any other, checkout the builtin models) serverless function on GPU
-Write-Host "Deploying SAM2 serverless function..."
 .\deploy_gpu.ps1 "$CVAT_ROOT_DIR\serverless\pytorch\facebookresearch\sam2"

+# Start nuclio dashboard server to monitor and provide access to the function over HTTP API
+# It might be possible to get it working without this (directly access node port), but I couldn't make it work
+docker run -d \
+  -p 8070:8070 \
+  -v /var/run/docker.sock:/var/run/docker.sock \
+  --network cvat_cvat \
+  --name nuclio-dashboard \
+  -e NUCLIO_DASHBOARD_EXTERNAL_IP_ADDRESSES=$USE_NUCLIO_ADDRESS \
+  quay.io/nuclio/dashboard:$USE_NUCLIO_VERSION-amd64
 ```

 # Original README from here on